Nilar Way - Nursing Student

 M.S. in Nursing to DNP: This 24-credit program is for master’s prepared Nurse Practitioners who wish to achieve a doctoral degree and are admitted with advanced standing after a gap analysis is conducted to determine if additional credits are needed.
 In addition to didactic courses, 500 hours of clinical must be completed.
 If full time, students can complete this program in one year (including summer) or two years on a part-time basis without summer studies.

-• Flexible format: With the exception of in-person clinical practice hours with a preceptor and four in-person Advanced Health Assessment Labs, the program considers the schedule of the working nurse by offering coursework online in a convenient synchronous format with faculty who are expert nurse practitioners and researchers.
+• Flexible format: With the exception of in-person clinical practice hours with a preceptor and 4 to 6 health assessment labs, the program considers the schedule of the working nurse by offering coursework online in a convenient synchronous format with faculty who are expert nurse practitioners and researchers.

 • Focus on equity: Address social determinants of health with the goal of increasing diversity, equity, and inclusion across healthcare settings, including the formulation of policy, advocacy, and social justice initiatives that lead to improved health outcomes and the implementation of innovative quality improvement processes.